Search Icon A magnifying glass icon.

 To enter the program you are expected to have earned a high school diploma, GED, or state-approved home school equivalent.
 Any students under 18 years of age will also need to provide the signed permission of a parent or guardian.

-To apply, simply complete our application form and provide transcripts, an application essay, and 5-10 samples or art/design work or alternative written assignment, and a $75 application fee.
-Applications are reviewed by our Acceptance Committee and generally returned within a business week.
+We have a convenient and student-friendly online application process.
+Simply complete our program application form and provide transcripts, an application essay, and 5-10 samples or art/design work or alternative written assignment, and a $75 application fee.
 See our complete application guide and credit transfer policy.

 You can begin your creative journey by completing our online application today.
 There is no charge until you submit your application materials and no obligation to enroll.